 The Leverhulme Trust invites UK universities to bid for funding to establish a Leverhulme Research Centre.
 Each Centre, to be led by a named Director, will be funded for up to £1m per annum over a period of between five and ten years to conduct innovative research of the highest intellectual and academic ambition.

 The application process for submitting outline bids opens on 4 September 2017 and closes on 9 January 2018.
+Please find below full details of the scheme criteria and other relevant information.

 The Leverhulme Trust invites applications for Research Centres that will not only conduct research of outstanding originality but also aspire to achieve a significant step-change in scholarship.
 The Trust’s aim is to encourage new approaches that may establish or reshape a field of study and so transform our understanding of a significant contemporary topic.
 Applicants are therefore invited to be bold in compiling their bids.